 - Power rack-and-pinion steering

-New safety options include a blind-zone alert system, rear parking assist and a rearview camera system that's integrated into the rearview mirror.
+Safety options include a blind spot warning system, rear parking assist and a rearview camera system integrated into the rearview mirror.

 Standard safety features include: